 Rushing through the dosing schedule does not provide any additional benefit, and may cause you to waste the CBD oil that you’ve invested in.

 The first thing you will notice with CBD is you will sleep better in the first few days and then anxiety will decrease in the first 2 weeks.
 Pain and inflammation will take anywhere from 2-8 weeks.
-Autoimmune diseases take longer for results, and can take 2-6 months for best results our patients tell us.
+Autoimmune diseases take longer for results, and can take 2-6 months for the best results, our patients tell us.

 Pay attention to your body.
 Maybe there are certain areas of your body that really hurt every morning when you wake, or prevent you from falling asleep at night, or flare up when you engage in a specific activity (reaching up to get something from the kitchen cabinet, swinging your leg up when you get onto your bike).
 Pay attention to these as you move through your first days using CBD.
 If at any point you feel that some of this pain that you have become used to is changing or reducing, make a note of this on the back of your chart.
 If at some point you realize that you are just feeling a bit better in general, make a note of this.